 In the second day of the Creation Day we read that God separated the waters with heaven (Gen.1:8) The waters below the heaven He further separated into land, and the waters He called Seas.
-The firmament here the heaven signifies the earth and heaven proper above.
+The firmament here indicates the heaven above and the earth below, similar to the veil beyond which hope as the anchor is cast.
 All the blessings therefore must flow from heaven to the earth.
 When the Bible speaks of God sending his begotten Son to the earth he is a representation of the blessings that would follow to those who believe in him (Jn.3.16).

 The quality of waters below as Prophet Isaiah says, is a symbol for people.
 “But the wicked are like the tossing sea, which cannot rest, whose waves cast up mire and mud(Is.57:20-NIV).”
 The same idea we find in another passage where the prophet speaks of water gushing out of the rock.
 It clearly refers to an event the children of Israel experienced in the desert.
 God caused the waters to flow out of the rock for them…and the waters gushed out(Is.48:21-22).’
 What God caused was to make the living water out of the rock, which followed them.
 St. Paul referring to it is emphatic.
 ‘The rock was Christ’.
 (They all)…drank the same spiritual drink; for they drank from the spiritual rock that accompanied them, and that rock was Christ.